bkhartmire/bkhartmire.github.io/_posts/2018-01-29-redirect_to_v_render.markdown

 ![Imgur](https://i.imgur.com/QwguLN4.png)

-Whyyyy?!
-So according to my browser, @restaurant is nil…That would explain the NoMethodError.
-But what happened to my variable??
-Fishy…
+Whyyy??!
+So according to my browser console, @restaurant is nil…That would explain the NoMethodError, but what happened to my variable?
+Something's fishy…

-This issue was fixed when I changed redirect_to on line 38 of my Reviews Controller to render.
+I'll save you the headache and share the resolution I found 30 minutes later.
+Everything was fixed when I changed redirect_to on line 38 of my Reviews Controller to render.

 ![Imgur](https://i.imgur.com/nZFSl4i.png)